tlenz88/ChIPPy/README.md

 The user may want to download IGV because a '.wig' file will be generated for easier visualization in the IGV genome browser.

+Additional scripts used to automate plotting are available to the user in the ```utils``` folder if a different pipeline or tools were used to perform ChIP-seq analysis.

 ## How do I use it?

 Brief description of input arguments via help message: